omorpn/alx-low_level_programming/0x02-functions_nested_loops/README.md

-This is wgere i learnt hiw to write functions and nested loop
+This is where i learnt how to write functions and nested loop